WPBP/WordPress-Plugin-Boilerplate-Powered/README.md

 ## Contents

-The WordPress Plugin Boilerplate includes the following files:
+The WordPress Plugin Boilerplate Powered includes the following files:

 * This README, a ChangeLog, and a `gitignore` file.
 * A subdirectory called `plugin-name` that represents the core plugin file.